iamaldi/gnosis/README.md

 # Gnosis
-A simple knowledge base implemented using Markdown and GitHub Pages
+A collaborative knowledge base implemented using Markdown, GitHub Pages, and GitHub Actions.

-## How it works
+## How does it work?

-All provided content is made available through the search functionality.
-To access this navigate to the pages (URL HERE) instance of this repository.
+All contributed content\* is parsed and indexed on successful push commits to the `main` branch.
+The indexed results are accessible via the search functionality which can be found at the GitHub Pages [deployement](./deployments/activity_log?environment=github-pages) of the repository.

+\* Currently only Markdown Tables are supported (see below).
+Free Markdown text is an additional feature under consideration.

-## How to contribute
+## Adding content to the knowledge base

-Contributing to the knowledge base is quite straight forward.
+Contributing to the knowledge base is straight forward.
 You can add/edit content by simply adding or editing a table row on the existing [content](./content) files.
 Additionally, you can use the following format to create a new document inside the `content/` folder.

 ```md
 # Category, e.g. A1 - Injection